 I hold my breath.
 A horrible thought creeps into my thoughts.
 What if a crocodile lunges out of the water, grabs the zebra by the snout and drags it into the river?
-I hate the idea, but that doesn’t stop me from focusing my lens on its muzzle.
-Only a few days before I’d seen numerous wildebeest killed during a crossing.
+I hate the idea but that doesn’t stop me from focusing my lens on its muzzle.
+Only a few days before I’d seen many wildebeest killed during a crossing.
 You never know what’s going to happen.

 Then it hits me.
 These idiots are going to try to cross.

 Inside our jeep, the whereabouts of the two crocodiles becomes of paramount importance.

 “Do you see the crocs?” asks my jeep-mate Nancy.

 “Nope, can’t see them,” answered Lori, my other pal in the vehicle.